sammyj-me/Autonomous-Driving-Project/README.md

 # About
-This is an Autonomous driving project that uses Computer Vision Algorithms, Python and real-world hardware to autonomously drive a mock Cybertruck around a track.
+This is an Autonomous driving project that uses Computer Vision Algorithms, Python and real-world hardware to autonomously drive a mock Cybertruck using lane detection.

 # Skills
 - Python for Computer Vision, Signal Processing, High-Level Embedded Control
-- Motion Planning & Control Algorithms (PID)
+- Motion Planning & Control Algorithms

 # Vision Algorithm Breakdown:
 - Collect and Process Images from Camera